-There are always occasions where you're going to want to wash your wetsuit in the washing machine is unavoidable.
+There are going to be some occasions when you're going to want to wash your wetsuit in the washing machine.
 In these instances, you have to practice extreme caution.

-Here, we discuss in detail why it is not good to wash your wetsuit in the washing machine.
-We also cover how to safely clean a wetsuit in the washing machine if you absolutely have to!
+Here, we discuss in detail considerations when washing your wetsuit in the washing machine as well as how to safely clean a wetsuit in the washing machine so it doesn't get damaged.